Losant/losant-rest-js/docs/experienceVersions.md

-# Experience Views Actions
+# Experience Versions Actions

-Details on the various actions that can be performed on the Experience Views resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Experience Versions resource, including the expected parameters and the potential responses.

 ##### Contents